Mooting, moot courts, mooters.

 Vikhyat graduated from the School of Law, Christ University in 2017.

 - Winners and Best Memorial, 1st GNLU Moot on Securities and Investment Law 2015, organized by GNLU, Gujarat

 - Best Memorial and Semi-finalists, 8th National Law School- Trilegal International Arbitration Moot

 2015, organized by NLSIU, Bangalore

 - Winners and Best Memorial, 1st K.G.
-Kannabiran National Moot on Transformative Constitutionalism, 2014, organised by Council for Social Development, Hyderabad
+Kannabiran National Moot on Transformative Constitutionalism, 2014, organized by Council for Social Development, Hyderabad

-- Semi-finalists, 3rd ILNU International Moot Court Competition, 2014, organised by Nirma University, Gujarat
+- Semi-finalists, 3rd ILNU International Moot Court Competition, 2014, organized by Nirma University, Gujarat

 Who is this course for?

 - Faculty, judges involved in mooting, moot court societies